-During May 2011, HMCA contributed all of its assets together with its liabilities to a newly formed limited liability company, Imperial Management Services, LLC ("Imperial").
+During May 2011, HMCA contributed all of its assets together with its liabilities to a newly formed limited liability company, Imperial Management Services, LLC ("Imperial"), which has a perpetual existence.
+As of June 30, 2013, Imperial manages 11 diagnostic imaging facilities located in states of New York and Florida.